-Business plans are limited to 15 pages.
-The pages must be typed in 12-point Times New Roman or Arial font.
+Business plans are limited to a maximum of 15 pages.
+Pages must be typed in 12-point Times New Roman or Arial font.
 Paragraphs can be single- or double-spaced.

-All plans must begin with a cover page, which is not counted as part of the business plan page limit.
-The cover page must include:
+All plans must include a cover page and a table of contents, which are not counted toward the business plan page limit.

 State the backgrounds and roles of key individuals in the company.
 Elaborate on their history and their ability to work effectively as a team.
 Explain the company’s organizational structure and personnel needs.

 What gives your business the edge in the marketplace?
 How did you arrive at the concept that sets it apart as innovative?